wp-plugins/wowslider/readme.txt

 No, it's impossible.
 You should make all changes in WOWSlider application and generate a new module.

+= 2.
+How can I remove your logo from the slideshow? =

+Notice, it's possible with purchased version only.
+In full registered version you should go to Gallery-&gtProperties-&gtImages, uncheck "Watermark" option and re-publish your slideshow.

 == Screenshots ==

 1. Fancy Templates